sofwena/admana-android-sdk/README.md

 		}

-3. Add com.official.addwebview.MyWebView in xml where needed.
+# 3. Add com.sofwena.myAddView.MyAddView in xml where needed.
 Pass the url that need to load in 'url' key.

-# Thats it.
+Thats it.
 You are done.
 The url will now load in MyAddView.

 # Example: